 I got them speaking a LOT more.

 My middle schoolers didn’t have as large a range of vocabulary as my high schoolers that year, but they became really good speakers!
-Because the classes were so much longer, I aimed to have a good portion speaking activities for each week.
+Because the block schedule classes were so much longer, I aimed to have a good portion speaking activities for each week.
 We weren’t rushed, it felt like a brain break for them, and it was still really productive.

 I gave myself and my students a lot of grace.

-I realized that block scheduling was just going to be harder for me – and for some of them.
+I realized that the block schedule was just going to be harder for me – and for some of them.
 I let them know it was new for me, and I asked them what they liked to do in class.
 They were more experts at it than I was, because it was their third year with blocked classes.
 I asked them for a lot of feedback and I adjusted my plans based on their needs.

 I also was way more lenient on late work, because it was just a lot harder for some of them to stay on top of it with fewer classes per week.